thomasjohn/FrameworkValidator/README.md

 The project
 Framework Validator is a validator for websites built with frontend frameworks like Foundation or Bootstrap.

-Framework Validator is a part of Frontend Ocean http://frontendocean.com
+Framework Validator is a part of my next project Frontend Ocean http://frontendocean.com

 Links to frameworks descriptions:
 Bootstrap 3
 Bootstrap 4
 Foundation
 Semantic UI

 Please take a look and send me proposals of additional frameworks you would like to validate.

 # FDL Language

-To describe available frameworks, I have created a human-like language compiler.
+To describe available frameworks, I have created a human-like language / compiler.
 The compiler:
  checks element's static structure and properties/classes
  checks construction rules